Keyboard shortcuts

 }

-This shows how find_database() searches for existing databases by name, and set_default_auth_key() configures automatic authentication for all transactions.
+This shows how User::find_database() searches for existing databases by name, and User::create_database() creates new authenticated databases.

 All data modifications happen within a Transaction.
 Transactions ensure atomicity and are automatically authenticated using the database's default signing key.